Sacred Music of Holy Week 2026

 Afro-American Spiritual

-This spiritual was likely composed by enslaved African Americans in the 19
+This spiritual was likely composed by enslaved African Americans in the 19th century.

 Were you there when they crucified my Lord?